daviddelaat/MultiPoly.jl/README.md

 This package provides support for working with sparse multivariate polynomials in Julia.

-Currently this package is not maintained.
-See [MultivariatePolynomials.jl](https://github.com/blegat/MultivariatePolynomials.jl) for another Julia package for multivariate polynomials or in the future [Nemo.jl](https://github.com/wbhart/Nemo.jl).
+This package is superseded by [MultivariatePolynomials.jl](https://github.com/blegat/MultivariatePolynomials.jl) and is no longer maintained.

 ## Installation